Skip to main content

 Submit Button

-The submit button should be used when you have a form in your widget, ie. something you want to "submit" to Triggerbee.
+The submit button should be used when you have a form in your widget, ie. something you want to "submit" to Triggerbee or your CRM.
 When using this, the Form Settings option will activate for you to enter your submit settings, ie. what should happen on submit.
 You can read more about Form Settings here.

 Triggerbee components